pallavigkwd/CaloriePredictions/README.md

 process that we performed in Project 3 to create one dataframe that contains information about recipes and their ratings.
 Although we only extracted the `calories` from the `nutrition` column in Project 3, we extracted all nutritional values from the original `nutrition` column: `['calories', 'total fat (PDV)', 'sugar (PDV)', 'sodium (PDV)', 'protein (PDV)', 'saturated fat (PDV)', 'carbohydrates (PDV)']`.
+The `PDV` in the nutritional value columns stands for percentage daily value.

-Here are the first five rows of the resulting dataframe we worked with, we split the dataframe for improved readibility:
+Here are the first five rows of the resulting dataframe we worked with, we split the dataframe and added ellipses in the ingredients column for improved readibility:

 <br><br>

 | name                                  |     id |   minutes |   n_steps | ingredients                                                                                                                            |   n_ingredients |   average_rating |
 |:--------------------------------------|-------:|----------:|----------:|:---------------------------------------------------------------------------------------------------------------------------------------|----------------:|-----------------:|
 | impossible macaroni and cheese pie    | 275022 |        50 |        11 | ['cheddar cheese', ...,'red pepper sauce']                                                 |               7 |                3 |